 Once you’ve maximized your individual contributions and employer contributions, then you’ll need to “top off” your contributions for the year.
 Do the calculations we discussed earlier and make your after-tax contributions.

 If you don’t already have a Roth IRA, then you’ll need to open one.
 This is an easy step, but you want to make sure it’s established and ready to go.

 Once you’re ready, its time to take the in-service withdrawal.
 Keep in mind that your plan administrator or custodian will withhold 20% for taxes.
 If you’re able to do a rollover for the conversion, then there’s no issue with withholding.

 If the funds are dispersed directly to you, you have to deposit them into the Roth IRA within 60 days to avoid a penalty.
 If possible, this would be done immediately so there’s no question.

 Upon completing the transfer, you’ll need to pay the taxes on the balance that was converted from a traditional account to Roth.
 You won’t have to pay additional taxes on the after-tax contributions you made to “top off” your 401(k) or other qualified account.

 That’s it!
-Ideally, you’ll be able to maximize your mega backdoor Roth IRA conversion and stuff a whole $66,000 into your Roth IRA!
+Ideally, you’ll be able to maximize your mega backdoor Roth IRA conversion and stuff a whole $69,000 into your Roth accounts for the year!
 Now it will be able to grow tax and RMD free until you use it or pass it on.
 This strategy is a bit complicated, but it can be well worth it to save you on taxes in the long run.

 Even if you plan to do this on your own, we highly suggest you get advice from a tax professional and a financial planner.
 Everyone’s situation is unique, so you don’t want to accidentally create a tax problem for yourself by trying to save money on taxes.
 Also, you want to have peace of mind that everything was done correctly the first time.